shailesh1729/tisp/book/metric_spaces/topology.md

 1. Consider the open ball $O = B_b(x, r)$.
 1. Then, $O$ is an open set of $(X, d_b)$.
-1. Since both metrics induce same topology, hence $O$ is also an open set of $(X, d_a)$.
+1. Since both metrics determine same topology, hence $O$ is also an open set of $(X, d_a)$.
 1. Since $x \in O$, hence $x$ is an interior point of $O$ in $(X, d_a)$.